ElementAstro/atom-docs/src/content/docs/en/system/command.md

 ---
-title: Atom System Command Library Documentation
+title: System Command
-description: Comprehensive documentation for the Atom System Command Library, detailing functions for executing system commands, managing processes, and handling command output in the atom::system namespace.
+description: Comprehensive for the Atom System Command Library, detailing functions for executing system commands, managing processes, and handling command output in the atom::system namespace.
 ---

-# Atom System Command Library Documentation

-This document provides a detailed explanation of the functions available in the `atom::system` namespace for executing system commands and managing processes.

 ## Table of Contents